khou22/khou22.github.io/_posts/2017-08-04-my-custom-vim-configuration-installation-usage-and-capabilities.md

 `Shift + G` - bottom
 Go to line number: `<Line #> + Shift + G`

+### Using the Command Line
+You can use or view the command line without leaving the VIM environment.
+`:!` takes you to a read-only fullscreen command prompt to see your history

 # Additional Plugins and Customizations
 ### All Plugins
 * comment_vim